 To set the platform version in the bar-descriptor.xml file:

-- In the Project Explorer, expand your project, and then open the bar-descriptor.xml file.
+- In the Project Explorer view, expand your project and open the bar-descriptor.xml file.

-- On the General tab, expand the API Level section, and then click Explicitly set the platform version.
+- On the General tab, expand the API Level section, and then select Explicitly set the platform version.

 - In the Platform version field, type the version of the BlackBerry 10 OS that you want to use.
 You must have an installed API level that targets the specified platform version.